Pippa Middleton Is Reportedly Pregnant

 Undoubtedly, Pippa’s sister Kate will have plenty of sage advice on motherhood, and hopefully will be able to pass it down along with some stylish designer maternity outfits.
 Sisters, no matter how royal, borrow from each other’s closets from time to time.
 Besides, Kate won’t need them for much longer as she is due any day now.

-If the rumors are true, Pippa might have to reconsider her staunch disapproval of pancakes, the ultimate kid-friendly weekend breakfast food.
+If the rumours are true, Pippa might have to reconsider her staunch disapproval of pancakes, the ultimate kid-friendly weekend breakfast food.
 Maybe she would compromise with waffles?

 Read These Stories Next: